WR4F/ZeroChat/README.md

 ### Self hosting with Docker

-**Docker mini guide**

-- Prepare: `cp .env.example .env`
-- Run: `docker-compose --env-file .env up`
-- Stop: `docker-compose down`

-Docker is an easy way of containerizing and delivering your applications quickly and easily, in an convenient way.
-It's really simple to get started with this, with docker handling all the installation and other tasks.

-1. Configure the environmental variables by renaming the `.env.example` file to `.env`
+1. Configure the environmental variables by doing `cp .env.example .env`
 2. (Optionally) Edit `.env` with the custom values
 3. Run `docker-compose --env-file .env up` after getting the project and config ready

 `docker ps` should show you that the service is running!

+Stop the service by running `docker-compose down`.

 ### Self Hosting without Docker